Skilled and Experienced New Jersey Assault Criminal Defense Attorneys

 - The assault was against a family member

-- A potentially deadly weapon was used in the perpetration of the assault
+- A potentially deadly weapon is involved in the perpetration of the assault

 - Serious bodily injury occurred as a result of the assault